About the fund

 As the foundation is locally based, the team understands local community needs.
 It identifies local needs and mobilises local resources, and works closely with local development and support organisations, local statutory bodies and businesses throughout Staffordshire for the betterment of the county, whilst remaining non-political.
 Plus the foundation’s board of trustees are drawn from across the county and have a wide variety of backgrounds and experience, from banking and finance, to business and the voluntary sector.
 This helps it to fully represent and understand the views of different sections of our county.

 The team also distributes grants on behalf of government, national charities such as Comic Relief, and public organisations, as well as private donors and smaller endowment funds.
 Its expertise, comprehensive grant-making policies and procedures, and knowledge and understanding of the local community and its needs ensure that grants are targeted responsibly and carefully.
-Indeed, in 2010 The Community Foundation For Staffordshire achieved Quality Accreditation Mark II status to standards endorsed by the Charity Commission.
+Indeed, in 2010 The Community Foundation For Staffordshire and Shropshire achieved Quality Accreditation Mark II status to standards endorsed by the Charity Commission.